paciorek/tutorial-dask-future-test/R-future-gh.md

 topologies](https://cran.r-project.org/web/packages/future/vignettes/future-3-topologies.html)
 for more configuration examples.

-**Nested parallelization via future is flexible**: once you've set your code to allow parallelization at multiple levels, you can change the plan without ever touching the core code again.
+**Nested parallelization via future is flexible**: once you’ve set your code to allow parallelization at multiple levels, you can change the plan without ever touching the core code again.